openspeech-team/openspeech/CONTRIBUTING.md

 ### You can contribute in so many ways!

-There are 5 ways you can contribute to transformers:
+There are 5 ways you can contribute to OpenSpeech:

 - Add new dataset recipe.
 - Implementing new models.